 3. Sfortunato al gioco fortunato in amore

 Literally: unlucky at cards, lucky in love.

-This Italian saying is often used to ease the pains of somebody who is losing playing a game, usually playing cards.
+This Italian saying is often used to ease the pain of somebody who is losing while playing a game, usually playing cards.

 4. Il primo amore non si scorda mai